 The costs presented in this section are indicative only, and are presented in ranges to highlight their variability at this early stage of planning.
-They assume a blend of residential, small business, and institutional customers.
 Whether Cambridge actually needs to incur any of these costs depends on what kind of operating model it chooses.
 Tilson's base assumption is a municipally owned and operated network, where the City would substantially rely on a private contractor or contractors to provide the actual operating services.
-Of course, the City could also choose to operate a City-owned network in whole or in part.
-In that case, the contacted-service model can serve as a reasonable proxy for the costs the City would incur if it were to operate the network itself at this stage.
-Tilson's recommendations on operating and capital models are at the end of this document.
+The City could also choose to operate a City-owned network in whole or in part, but this contacted-service model can serve as a reasonable proxy for the costs the City would incur if it were to operate the network itself at this stage, where the objective is not to develop a detailed operating budget, but to provide a sense of the magnitude of this undertaking.